24% saw a 10 percent increase in sales opportunities

 Workflow: Regularly testing and evaluating programs to ensure you’re optimizing your automated nurture campaign workflows

-One of the wonderful things about creating lead nurture strategies is that you’re only limited by your capacity to think about what to segment.
-You could (and should) create nurture strategies for onboarding customers, for customers that are not actively using your product or service, and for customers who are heavy users and ripe for cross-sell and up-sell opportunities.
-The more programs you currently have integrated into your overall marketing strategy, the more ways you can engage with prospects via your lead nurturing program.
+One of the wonderful things about creating a lead nurture strategy is that you’re only limited by your capacity to think about what to segment.
+You could (and should) create a nurture strategy for onboarding customers, for customers that are not actively using your product or service, and for customers who are heavy users and ripe for cross-sell and up-sell opportunities.
+The more programs you currently have integrated into your overall marketing strategy, the more ways you can engage with prospects via your lead nurture campaigns.

 Look, your content was, is, and will always be, the key to your overall marketing success, as well as specifically your lead nurturing success.
 A first step would be to take an inventory of the content you have: eBooks, on-demand webinars, original research, customer success stories, product reviews, industry reports, and so forth.

-The next step is to begin matching your content with your audience’s buying journey and segmented interest.
+The next step is to create a lead nurturing workflow by matching your content with your audience’s buying journey and segmented interest.
 For example, a user will be interested in an on-demand webinar about how to use your product or service, but the CEO or executive in with buying authority will be more interested in content that talks about how your product or service integrates with their existing processes.

 You can reuse content in very effective ways by breaking them into series pieces.
 Also, less is more with delivering content.
 People don’t have time for long emails.
 It’s better to present your content in 150 words or less, perhaps in list form, and include a CTA to a landing page that can go into greater detail.